-The FileVault option in macOS is a fantastic way to enhance the security of your data at rest.
-It’s full-disk encryption (FDE), meaning that your entire startup volume is locked away when macOS is shut down (not just sleeping) by setting an encryption key for the volume.
+Apple originally introduced FileVault to bring full-disk encryption (FDE) protection to macOS.
+FDE ensures that your entire startup volume is locked away when macOS is shut down (not just sleeping) by setting an encryption key for the volume.
 FileVault locks that key away, pairing it with an account on your Mac that’s authorized to log in after a full shutdown.
 Without that key, there’s no effective way to bring that computer to life.

-In those cases, the recovery key set at the time you turned on FileVault on your Mac can do the trick.
+In those cases, the recovery key set by macOS at the time you turned on FileVault on your Mac can do the trick.
 But if enough time has passed, you might have forgotten where you stashed the key or how to retrieve it.
-Macworld reader Elaina falls into that camp.
-She can’t find the key, and she remembers using the iCloud option to store it, but has examined iCloud Drive and can’t find it.
-She hasn’t yet been in a situation where she needs it, but she’s concerned that you could wind up locked out and not be able to obtain the recovery key.
+Macworld reader Elaina fell into that camp.
+She couldn’t find the key, and she remembered using the iCloud option to store it, but has examined iCloud Drive and couldn’t find it.
+She’s concerned that she could wind up locked out and be unable to obtain the Recovery Key.

 This is a problem with security options on systems reliable enough that you don’t have to work with them regularly to refresh your memory.
-(And it’s why Apple shifted iOS two years ago to require that you re-enter the device passcode or password at least every six days, even if you have Touch ID enabled.)
+Touch ID and Face ID in iOS and iPadOS and Touch ID in macOS require that you re-enter the device passcode or password at least every six days so you don’t forget them.

 When you first set up FileVault, one of the steps asks you whether you want to use your iCloud account as a way to unlock your disk and reset your macOS account password if you can’t find your recovery key.
 (In Monterey and earlier, go to > System Preferences > Security & Privacy > FileVault; in Ventura or later, go to > System Settings > Privacy & Security and scroll down to the FileVault section.)

 A good strategy would be to set a quarterly reminder to look for your recovery key (and other important passwords and keys you have to store in the same place).
 If you can’t find it, disable FileVault in macOS and re-enable it.
 On Intel models without a T2 Security Chip, this will take a while, as the entire drive is decrypted and then re-encrypted; on T2 Intel models and M-series, the process takes seconds.
 With any model of Mac, macOS generates an entirely new recovery key, which you can then more carefully note again.

 With each of the above situations, if you can’t log into iCloud or you lose the recovery key, your Mac’s files are irretrievable forever, as I wrote about last year.